-1 iiiieii aiiie ·

-27.04.
-Kick-off meeting: Overview of topics, general information (Zoom):

-10:00 a.m. - 12:00 a.m.

-https://hs-

-harz.zoom.us/j/93351405354?pwd=MXIrUGdwL1V0OHk1NlRXTTkvTjFWdz09

-Meeting-ID: 933 5140 5354

-Kenncode: %R!V7M

-Until 04.05.
+The kick-off meeting will take place on the April 26 at RWI Essen (www.rwi-essen.de).
+Please send an email to Ansgar.wuebker@rwi-essen.de before April 23 if you would like to participate in the seminar.

 Registration with

 Three preferred topics

 (please provide preference order 1, 2 and 3 for the selected topics)

-TT -11 10 07 Email: ingo.kolodziej@rwi-essen.de

-Until 10.05.
+Email: ansgar.wuebker@rwi-essen.de

 Confirmation of topics

-24./25.05.
-See your supervisor
+Contact your supervisor

-(Note: provide a preliminary outline in advance, including a brief description of
+(provide a preliminary outline in advance, including a brief description of

 what you plan to do in each paragraph and a preliminary reference list)

-26.05.
 Registration Opening FlexNow

-22.06.
+Writing period, handing in of the term papers no later than 18 th of June via

+Email (PDF and Word) and 2 hardcopies on the day of the seminar

+(including affirmation and signature)

+Time plan of seminar

+Handing in of the presentation via Email

 Registration Deadline FlexNow

-Please account for deviating times for other study programs from e.g., UA Ruhr study programs and

-registration processes.

-Until 22.06.
-Writing period, handing in of the term papers no later than June 22 via Email in

-PDF and Word, including affirmation and signature

-23.06.
-Time plan of seminar

-28.06.
-Handing in of the presentations (own paper and discussion) via Email

-29./30.06.
 Seminar

-9:00-17:30

-21.07.
 Deadline for handing in a revised version of the paper via Email (PDF and

-Word); changes in track-modus ; possibility to improve grade of the paper (e.g.,
+Word); changes in track-modus; possibility to improve grade of the paper

-max. improvement: 2.7 -> 2.3); only accepted if changes are made visible!
+(e.g. max. improvement: 2.7 -> 2.3); only accepted if changes are made visible!